Hereditary Hemorrhagic Telangiectasia Overview

 Some people may need to take antibiotics before having dental work or surgery.
 People with lung AVMs should avoid scuba diving to prevent decompression sickness (the bends).
 Ask your provider what other precautions you should take.

+Felix Ratjen practices in Toronto, Canada.
+Mr. Ratjen is rated as an Elite expert by MediFind in the treatment of Hereditary Hemorrhagic Telangiectasia.
+His top areas of expertise are Cystic Fibrosis, Pseudomonas Stutzeri Infections, Hereditary Hemorrhagic Telangiectasia, Telangiectasia, and Lung Transplant.

 Marie Faughnan practices in Toronto, Canada.
-Faughnan is rated as an Elite expert by MediFind in the treatment of Hereditary Hemorrhagic Telangiectasia.
-She is also highly rated in 9 other conditions, according to our data.
-Her top areas of expertise are Hereditary Hemorrhagic Telangiectasia, Telangiectasia, Arteriovenous Malformation, Endoscopy, and Liver Transplant.
+Ms. Faughnan is rated as an Elite expert by MediFind in the treatment of Hereditary Hemorrhagic Telangiectasia.
+Her top areas of expertise are Hereditary Hemorrhagic Telangiectasia, Telangiectasia, Arteriovenous Malformation, Endoscopy, and Liver Embolization.

-Sophie Girod-Dupuis practices in Bron, France.
-Girod-Dupuis is rated as an Elite expert by MediFind in the treatment of Hereditary Hemorrhagic Telangiectasia.
-She is also highly rated in 9 other conditions, according to our data.
-Her top areas of expertise are Hereditary Hemorrhagic Telangiectasia, Telangiectasia, Pulmonary Arteriovenous Malformation (PAVM), Liver Transplant, and Endoscopy.

 More information and support for people with HHT disorder and their families can be found at: